FrancisVila/MFT_convert/content/en/docs/TransferCFT/concepts/about_transfer_processing/proc_commands.md

 ### Executing a template processing script

-Using this method, {{< TransferCFT/componentlongname  >}} creates a temporary file based on the template processing script, and replaces all symbolic variables with the corresponding values as they relate to the transfer.
-For example, if &IDTU is in the script, it is replaced by the actual transfer value. {{< TransferCFT/componentlongname  >}} then executes this temporary file.
+Using this method, Transfer CFT{{< TransferCFT/componentlongname  >}} creates a temporary file based on the template processing script, and replaces all symbolic variables with the corresponding values as they relate to the transfer.
+For example, if &IDTU is in the script, it is replaced by the actual transfer value.
+Transfer CFT{{< TransferCFT/componentlongname  >}} then executes this temporary file.

-For example, to run the `myscript.sh` script using this method:
+For example, to run the myscript.sh script using this method:

 ```
 cftsend id=flow01, exec='exec/myscript.sh'
 ```

-**Example of a template processing script**
+****Example of a template processing script****

 ```
 CFTUTIL WLOG MSG="execute processing script for the &IDTU transfer "
 CFTUTIL END PART=&PART, IDTU=&IDTU
 ```

-**Example of the corresponding temporary file to execute**
+****Example of the corresponding temporary file to execute****

 ```
 CFTUTIL WLOG MSG="execute processing script for the A0000001 transfer "
 CFTUTIL END PART=PART01, IDTU=A0000001
 ```

-**Operating system differences**
+****Operating system differences****

 Depending on the operating system, the temporary file is treated as follows:

 - Windows: The temporary file is automatically deleted.

 - z/OS: The temporary file is automatically deleted.

 - IBM i: The temporary file is automatically deleted.

-- UNIX: You must add the following lines at the end of the template processing script: `rm $0 ``rm $0.err`
+- UNIX: You must add the following lines at the end of the template processing script:

+    `rm $0 `

+    `rm $0.err`

 - HP NonStop native environment: You must perform the following steps to remove the temporary file:
     &lt;ul>&lt;li>#PURGE \[#IN\]&lt;/li>&lt;li>The same BTPURGE procedure as in the previous version is delivered and can be executed&lt;/li>&lt;span class="code">RUN &lt;subvolume>UP.BTPURGE \[#DEFAULTS\]&lt;/span>&lt;/ul>&lt;/li>

-- HP NonStop OSS environment: You must add the following lines at the end of the template processing script: `rm $0 ``rm $0.err`
+- HP NonStop OSS environment: You must add the following lines at the end of the template processing script:

+    `rm $0 `

+    `rm $0.err`

 <span id="Directly"></span>